valencik/mastersAPSC/documents/thesis/thesis.md

 Figure @fig:small-graph-1940  is a single component of the complete 1940 author graph (shown in Appendix Figure @fig:complete-graph-1940).
 It has 7 nodes, each of which is a different author, and 12 edges, which represent a coauthorship between the two nodes.
 `M.Ikawa` has published with everyone in the graph.
-We can use this knowledge in a database query to get the papers that make up this graph (see Snippet \ref{blk:graph1940s}).
+We can use this knowledge in a database query to get the entries that make up this graph (see Snippet \ref{blk:graph1940s}).

 ``` {#blk:graph1940s .python caption="Python code to get the NSR entries in Figure \ref{fig:small-graph-1940}." fontsize=\small baselinestretch=1}
 import pymongo